kanidm/kanidm/kanidm_book/src/installing_the_server.md

 # Installing the Server

 > **NOTE** Our preferred deployment method is in containers, the documentation assumes you're running in docker.
-Kanidm will run in traditional compute, and server builds are available for multiple platforms, or you can build the binaries yourself.
+Kanidm will run in traditional compute, and server builds are available for multiple platforms, or you can build the binaries yourself if you prefer this option.

-TODO why are containers preferred?

 Currently we have docker images for the server components.
 They can be found at: